Steve Pearce (politician): Caucus memberships

-2008 U.S. Senate election
+2008 U.S. Senate campaign

 On October 16, 2007, Pearce announced he would run for the Republican nomination to replace Pete Domenici in the U.S. Senate.

 Fellow Republican representative Heather Wilson had previously declared her candidacy in that race.
 In late October 2007, Pearce made 130,000 automated phone calls to justify his opposition to the State Children's Health Insurance Program (SCHIP) bill that would have provided health benefit to children, which the Wilson campaign claimed "Pearce violated House ethics by urging those he called to contact him through his official, non-campaign phone number or check out his official, non-campaign Web site."

 In March 2008, Pearce garnered 55% of the vote at the Republican pre-primary nominating convention.
 He narrowly won the June 3, 2008 Republican primary.

 Pearce faced fellow U.S. Representative Tom Udall, a Democrat who represented New Mexico's 3rd congressional district, and lost in the general election, 61% to 39%.

-2018 gubernatorial election
+2018 gubernatorial campaign

 In July 2017, Pearce announced his run for Governor of New Mexico. to replace the term-limited Republican governor Susana Martinez.
 He ran unopposed in the Republican primary.
 Pearce lost to Democratic nominee Michelle Lujan Grisham, a fellow New Mexico U.S. Representative from the 1st district in the general election on November 6, 2018.

+Post-congressional career

+Chair of the New Mexico Republican Party

+On December 8, 2018, Pearce was elected Chair of the New Mexico Republican Party, replacing Ryan Cangiolosi.
+He was re-elected in 2020 and again in 2022.
+He opted against running for a fourth term as the Chair of the New Mexico Republican Party in 2024.